timigod/api_doc/source/protocol/drone_delivery.html.md

 # IP Protection Level

 A drone may provide a certain level of protection from solids and/or liquids (mainly water and dust).
-The following table describes the different levels of protection based on International Protection Rating.
+The following table describes the standard levels of protection according to the International Protection Marking, IEC standard 60529.

+The first digit indicates the level of protection that the enclosure provides against access to hazardous parts (e.g., electrical conductors, moving parts) and the ingress of solid foreign objects.

+The second digit indicates the level of protection that the enclosure provides against harmful ingress of water.

+For a full listing of all available codes, read more about <a href="https://en.wikipedia.org/wiki/IP_Code" target="_blank">International Protection Marking, IEC standard 60529</a>.

 <table class="reference">
   <tr>